Anisotropic Green Coordinates: Experiments

-Next, we move on to the results of 3D deformation.
-We first present the deformation of a bar model in Fig.~\ref{fig:Figure8}, where the coordinate axes are indicated in the lower-left corner of the image.
-The deformation is mainly performed along the y-axis, while the long side is oriented along the z-axis.
-We show the anisotropic results aligned with both y-axis and z-axis.
-It can be observed that different matrices produce results with varying degrees of sharpness.
-Fig.~\ref{fig:Figure19} shows the results of a bench model, where different anisotropic matrices control the degree of “upward bending” in the chair’s crossbeam.
-In the skybox model of Fig.~\ref{fig:Figure16}, the first row shows results for diagonal matrices, while the second row presents outcomes with non-diagonal matrices, specifically $\mathbf{A}=\mathcal{A}(1.0, 0.25, 1.0, \pi/4,0,0)$, $\mathbf{A}=\mathcal{A}(1.0, 0.25, 1.0, \pi/4,0,\pi/4)$ and $\mathbf{A}=\mathcal{A}(1.0, 0.25, 1.0, \frac{\pi}{3},\frac{\pi}{4},\frac{\pi}{6})$ from left to right.
-The experimental results further illustrate the wide range of deformation effects achieved by our approach.
+We then present the results of 3D deformation.
+In Fig.~\ref{fig:Figure8}, we show the results of a bar, a bench, and a skybox model, respectively.
+We also mark the spatial coordinate axes in the figure.
+In the bar model, the deformation is mainly observed along the y-axis, while the long side is oriented along the z-axis.
+We show the anisotropic deformation results along the y-axis or z-axis in the coefficient matrix.
+It can be observed that different matrices produce deformation effects with varying degrees of sharpness.
+In the bench model, we observe that different anisotropic matrices control the degree of upward bending in the chair’s crossbeam.
+In the skybox model, the first row displays results obtained using diagonal matrices, while the second row presents outcomes for non-diagonal matrices.
+Specifically, from left to right, the matrices are $\mathbf{A}=\mathcal{A}(1.0, 0.25, 1.0, \pi/4,0,0)$, $\mathbf{A}=\mathcal{A}(1.0, 0.25, 1.0, \pi/4,0,\pi/4)$ and $\mathbf{A}=\mathcal{A}(1.0, 0.25, 1.0, \frac{\pi}{3},\frac{\pi}{4},\frac{\pi}{6})$.
+These experimental results further demonstrate the wide range of deformation effects achieved by our approach.